-- Market Maker monitoring (as to the Market Maker's quoting performance against the benchmark requirements) is calculated over the course of a calendar month not daily. - Market Maker monitoring (as to the Market Maker's performance against the benchmark requirements) times are: 10.20am - 4.00pm for single stock options; and 10.00am - 4.30pm for index options.

-- Market Makers are not required to quote option series with a maturity beyond 12 months, although they may respond to quote requests in these series. - Regarding single stock option Classes (e.g. BHP & TLS), Market Makers are not required to quote into European style series.
-They are only required to quote into American style series. - Market Makers are not required to provide quotes in all series, or at all times, and as such there can be no guarantee that all series will have prices displayed.
+- Market Maker monitoring (as to the Market Maker's quoting performance against the benchmark requirements) is calculated over the course of a calendar month not daily. - Market Maker monitoring (as to the Market Maker's performance against the benchmark requirements) times are: 10.20am 4.00pm for single stock options; and 10.00am 4.30pm for index options. - Market Makers are not required to quote option series with a maturity beyond 12 months, although they may respond to quote requests in these series. - Regarding single stock option classes (e.g. BHP & TLS), Market Makers are not required to quote into European style series.
+They are only required to quote into American style series. - Weekly options.
+Regarding Weekly options, Market Makers may be different to those in other options both in number and quoting obligations. - Market Makers are not required to provide quotes in all series, or at all times, and as such there can be no guarantee that all series will have prices displayed.
 The ability of Market Makers to provide quotes can be impacted at times by a variety of factors including, company announcements, company corporate actions, liquidity in the underlying and its options, price volatility in the underlying and its options and trading system limitations.
 While these events may occur infrequently traders and investors should have a contingency plan to deal with an absence of quotes.